unioneplatform/go-sdk/README.md

-Mostly generated code from [proto](https://github.com/unioneplatform/proto).
+Mostly generated code from the [proto](https://github.com/unioneplatform/proto) repository.

 The main branch can be broken.
 Make sure to use tagged releases.